microsoft/ApplicationInsights-iOS/README.md

 The SDK runs on devices with iOS 6.0 or higher.
 You'll need a subscription to [Microsoft Azure](https://azure.com).
 (It's free until you want to send quite a lot of telemetry.)

 [Application Insights overview](https://azure.microsoft.com/documentation/articles/app-insights-overview/)

+##Breaking Changes!

+Version 1.0-beta.7 of the Application Insights for iOS SDK comes with two major changes:

+Crash Reporting and the API to send handled exceptions have been removed from the SDK.
+In addition, the Application Insights for iOS SDK is now *deprecated*.

+The reason for this is that [HockeyApp](http://hockeyapp.net/features/) is now our major offering for mobile and cross-plattform crash reporting, update distribution and user feedback.
+We are concentrating all our efforts on enhancing the HockeySDK and add telemetry features to make HockeyApp the best plattform to build awesome apps.
+We've launched [HockeyApp Preseason](http://hockeyapp.net/blog/2016/02/02/introducing-preseason.html) so you can try all the new bits yourself, including User Metrics which is HockeyApp's telemetry offering.

+While the Application Insights for Android SDK will still be available, we don't plan on investing time in it but focus on HockeyApp instead.

+We apologize for any inconvenience and please feel free to contact us at any time.

 ## Content